Week 8: Heterogeneous Treatment Effects and Machine Learning

 Workflow for this week

-1. Specify the causal estimand, treatment, time zero, and assumptions.
+1. Specify the causal estimand: treatment, time zero, target population, outcome, and the identification assumptions.

 Return to the opening example